upr-fvx/universal-pokemon-randomizer-fvx/website/about.md

 	- What items can be found by Pickup
 - The strengths and weaknesses of types (only in FVX)
 - The colors of Pokémon (only in FVX)

-### What games can the UPR randomize?

-All versions of the UPR can randomize core series games from Generation 1-5, from Red/Green to Black 2/White 2.
-All versions based of UPR ZX, including the FVX branch linked to by this site, also support randomizing Generation 6 and Generation 7 games.

-The UPR does not support ROM hacks, but it does support all official localizations of the games it supports (except Korean Gold/Silver).
-ROM hacks *may* still work with the UPR in practise, especially if they are old or only make minor changes to the game.
-However, this is done at own risk.

 ### Seeds and logs